-As detailed in Oregon Climate Change Research Institute's Fourth Oregon Climate Assessment Report (2019), Oregon is already experiencing increased temperatures, changing precipitation patterns, reduced snowpack, drier summers, and more frequent and damaging fires.
+As detailed in the Oregon Climate Change Research Institute's Fourth Oregon Climate Assessment Report (2019), Oregon is already experiencing increased temperatures, changing precipitation patterns, reduced snowpack, drier summers, and more frequent and damaging fires.
 Average temperatures in parts of southeastern Oregon have already increased by over 5°F (2.8°C) since the late 1800s (Figure 2).
 These climate hazards will continue to worsen in various ways throughout the state without stronger climate action in Oregon and around the world.
-Key changes in Oregon's climate as described in the Oregon Climate Change Research Institute's (OCCRI) Fourth Assessment are summarized below.
+Key changes in Oregon's climate as described in OCCRI's Fourth Assessment are summarized below.5

 Increasing temperatures and their cascading impacts threaten Oregon's natural resources, human health, and infrastructure.
 Depending on the extent of GHG emissions released, average temperatures in Oregon are expected to increase by 4°F to 9°F (2.2°C to 5°C) over the course of the century.
 Within the next three decades, most locations in Oregon are likely to have more frequent heatwaves, often measured as consecutive days above a particular high temperature threshold.
-Most locations in Oregon are projected to see an increase of 30 or more days over 86°F compared to recent decades, which are known to result in heatrelated illnesses.
-While there may be benefits from longer growing seasons for agriculture and forestry in some parts of the state, warmer conditions will reduce some crop yields, impact the quality of other crops, and cause more problems from pests and weeds in many other parts of the state.
-Increased production may also be limited by water availability and the ability of outdoor laborers to work in rising summer temperatures for extended periods of time.
+Most locations in Oregon are projected to see an increase of 30 or more days over 86°F compared to recent decades, which are known to result in heat-related illnesses.
+While